 The lack of transparent and accountable governance is evident in areas such as asset declaration by public officials, which lacks compulsory openness and frequent updating.
-This shortfall allows room for manipulation and impedes progress in combating corruption.
+This shortfall allows room ction against Role of Insig for manipulation and impedes progress in combating corruption.